Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_segmentation.rst

-The :code:`set_segmentation` method is used to set the spatial discretization coefficient.
+The :code:`set_segmentation` method is used to set the spatial discretization.
 The spatial discretization coefficient determines the number of segments in a section.
 The number of segments is calculated based on the frequency-dependent length constant and the spatial discretization coefficient.

 .. code-block:: python